Scotland to approve free sanitary products for all women

 “We are changing the culture and it’s really exciting that other countries right around the world are watching very closely to see what we do,” she said.

-A consultation document proposed modelling the scheme on the card-based system for free condoms, where users register for a free card or voucher to exchange for the products.
+A consultation document proposed modeling the scheme on the card-based system for free condoms, where users register for a free card or voucher to exchange for the products.

 Scotland in 2018 was the first government in the world to provide free sanitary products in schools, colleges and universities.